-Leonidio – Four Reasons to Move to This Small Town in Greece
+Leonidio – 4 Reasons to Move to This Small Town in Greece

 I’ve been holding out.
 A bit.
 We have found our winter home-base in Leonidio and bought an apartment.